 Penalties for drug offences are severe and include mandatory prison sentences (including for small amounts of illegal drugs) and the death penalty.

 Illicit drugs are increasingly available in Bangladesh, especially in venues frequented by teenagers and young people.
 Law enforcement agencies have raided such sites.
+See our Drugs page.
 “Hukka (or smoking) pipes”, common in some bars and cafes, have sometimes been spiked with illicit drugs.
 You should avoid using these pipes.